astropy/reproject/docs/reproject/index.rst

   only suitable for celestial images.
 At this point, this mode is experimental and does not yet return results that are exactly the same as Montage.

+.. note:: the reprojection/resampling is always done assuming that the image is
+          in surface brightness units.
+For example, if one has an iamge with a constant value of 1, reprojecting the image to an image with twice as high resolution will result in an image where all pixels are all 1.

 Reference/API
 -------------